The Shaukeens: Plot

-The film revolves around 3 old men.
-Ashok "Lali" Lalwani (Anupam Kher) is not happy with his wife (Rati Agnihotri), who is a staunch believer of God and doesn't spend time with him.
-Kamaldheer "KD" Sharma (Annu Kapoor) is a bachelor for some unknown reason, while Harishankar "Pinky" Goyal (Piyush Mishra) is secretly in love with a young Chinese woman, who only knows English but he himself being uneducated, is unable to express his feelings.
-The three men plan a holiday to Mauritius to have some fun, where they meet Ahana Bakshi (Lisa Haydon), who is a social networking addict and gets annoyed because her rival girls have more Facebook likes and her ex-boyfriend had been commenting and liking their posts and condemning her at the same time.
+The film revolves around three elderly men.
+Ashok "Lali" Lalwani is not happy with his wife, who is a staunch believer of God and doesn't spend time with him.
+Kamaldheer "KD" Sharma has remained unmarried for undisclosed reason, while Harishankar "Pinky" Goyal is secretly in love with a young Chinese woman, who only knows English but he himself being uneducated, is unable to express his feelings.
+The three men plan a holiday to Mauritius to have some fun, where they meet Ahana Bakshi, who is a social media addict and gets annoyed because her rival influencers have more Facebook likes and her ex-boyfriend has been commenting and liking their posts and condemning her at the same time.